 On all accounts this album is the very best of Kanye West.

 It embodies duality in his experience.
-College guy meets world
+College guy meets world and unveils

 some dark fantasies.”